M-Farag/flw/README.md

 - [ ] [WIP] Add support for replacing data within a CSV file with a good level of configurability (e.g. replace data in a specific column(s))

 ### Technical todos
-- [ ] Add two types of the Runner module: one for txt files and one for csv files
+- [x] Add two types of the Runner module: one for txt files and one for csv files
 - [ ] Add tests for the Runner module(s)
-- [ ] Add a trait for the Runner module(s) to share common functionality like [run(),new()]
+- [x] Add a trait for the Runner module(s) to share common functionality like [run(),new()]
-- [ ] Accept a generic type for the data attribute within the tasks yaml schema
+- [ ] Add logic to control the execution flow based on the file type